alfin3/lisp-seq-cause-search/README.md

 1) S A in >PSD95_1/3_28X_P_1KEFA and >SAP97_1/3_29X_P_1ZOKA did not change the binding profile from previous interactions
 2) but additional changes SRA D in >SCRB1_2/4_37X_P_1WHAA left only IETHV interacting,
 3) but then again additional changes N V K Q in >OMP25_1/1_8X_P_2ENOA restored the initial interaction profile.

-The starter function in stochastic-search.lisp can be used to run a search (e.g. (starter "DATA_full.txt") with a pre-seeded random state).